Dr Kenneth Gloag

 Location: 37 Corbett Road (Annexe), Room 1.13

-‘A thing of the past: Canon Formation and the Postmodern Condition’, in Critical Music Historiography: Probing Canons, Ideologies and Institutions, eds.
-Markus Manters and Vesa Kurkela (Ashgate, 2014).
+‘A thing of the past: Canon Formation and the Postmodern Condition’, in Markus Manters and Vesa Kurkela (eds), Critical Music Historiography: Probing Canons, Ideologies and Institutions (Aldershot: Ashgate, forthcoming 2014)

 Book Chapters, Journal Articles and Published Papers

-‘Tippett and the Concerto: From Double to Triple’, in The Cambridge Companion to Michael Tippett (Cambridge: CUP, 2013), 168 – 89
+‘Tippett and the Concerto: From Double to Triple’, in Kenneth Gloag and Nicholas Jones (eds), The Cambridge Companion to Michael Tippett (Cambridge: CUP, 2013), 168–89

-‘Tippett’s Operatic World: From The Midsummer Marriage to The Knot Garden, in The Cambridge Companion to Michael Tippett (Cambridge: CUP, 2013), 239 - 63
+‘Tippett’s Operatic World: From The Midsummer Marriage to The Knot Garden’, in Kenneth Gloag and Nicholas Jones (eds), The Cambridge Companion to Michael Tippett (Cambridge: CUP, 2013), 239–63

-‘Questions of Form and Genre in Peter Maxwell Davies’s First Symphony’, in Maxwell Davies Studies (Cambridge: CUP, 2009), 129-49
+‘Questions of Form and Genre in Peter Maxwell Davies’s First Symphony’, in Kenneth Gloag and Nicholas Jones (eds), Maxwell Davies Studies (Cambridge: CUP, 2009), 129–49

 ‘The String Quartet in the Twentieth Century’, in Robin Stowell (ed.), The Cambridge Companion to the String Quartet (Cambridge: CUP, 2003), 288–309